On Model Selection Consistency of Lasso for High-Dimensional Ising Models: Introduction

-Regarding the study of Lasso for nonlinear (not necessarily binary) targets , the past few years have seen an active line of research in the field of signal processing with a special focus on the single-index model \citep{brillinger1982generalized,plan2016generalized,thrampoulidis2015lasso,zhang2016consistency,genzel2016high}.
+Regarding the study of Lasso for nonlinear (not necessarily binary) targets, the past few years have seen an active line of research in the field of signal processing with a special focus on the single-index model \cite{brillinger1982generalized,plan2016generalized,thrampoulidis2015lasso,zhang2016consistency,genzel2016high}.
 These studies are related to ours but with several important differences.
 First, in our study, the covariates are generated from an Ising model rather than a Gaussian distribution.
-Second, we focus on model selection consistency of Lasso while most previous studies considered estimation consistency except \citet{zhang2016consistency}.
-However, \citet{zhang2016consistency} only considered the classical asymptotic regime while we are interested in the high-dimensional setting where $n \ll p$.
+Second, we focus on model selection consistency of Lasso while most previous studies considered estimation consistency except \cite{zhang2016consistency}.
+However, \cite{zhang2016consistency} only considered the classical asymptotic regime while we are interested in the high-dimensional setting where $n \ll p$.
+Another closely related work is \cite{erdogdu2019scalable}, which studied the relationship between the true minimizer of the population risk of a generalized linear model and the ordinary least square coefficient.
+Nevertheless, they only focused on the classic $n \gg p$ case.
+Moreover, even in the classic case, \cite{erdogdu2019scalable} did not provide a rigorous analysis of the model selection consistency of Lasso with the empirical risk.